DE|EN

 • sealing cords in stoves, boilers and chimney connections, asbestos boards in old fuse boxes

 Asbestos occurs in two forms of binding, and the risk depends on it.
 Firmly bound asbestos (asbestos cement, Eternit) holds the fibres in a hard matrix; as long as the surface is intact, almost nothing is released.
-Weakly bound asbestos (sprayed asbestos, boards, cords) contains higher fibre proportions in a loose binding, where even touching it can release fibres.
+Weakly bound asbestos (sprayed asbestos, boards, cords) contains higher fibre proportions in a loose binding, where even touching it can release fibres (DGUV).

 Asbestos is not the only pollutant in old buildings.
 Under old parquet there is often PAH-containing adhesive (→ PAH in old buildings), and old fibrous insulation can be problematic mineral wool (→ MMF: old insulation).